insected/bobbae_gcp-wiki/Spanner.md

 ## TrueTime

-Spanner is very keen in [syncronizing](https://medium.com/google-cloud/google-cloud-spanner-technical-overview-e3e37d81ea60) and maintains the same time across all the nodes over the global datacenters.
+Spanner is very keen in [synchronizing](https://medium.com/google-cloud/google-cloud-spanner-technical-overview-e3e37d81ea60) and maintains the same time across all the nodes over the global datacenters.
-Their hardwares are built with Atomic Clocks to maintain the time.
+The hardware components are built with Atomic Clocks to maintain the time.
 If you take a look at the Server Hardware Rack, the Server is having 4 time servers.
 2 Servers are connected with GPS and the remaining 2 are connect with Automic Oscillators.
 There are 2 different brands of Oscillators for better failover processing.